 The purpose of this amendment is to reallocate \$38,600 in CDBG funds remaining from completed and canceled activities to the Town of Boonton Kanouse Playground project.
-The Kanouse Playground was originally funded in FY 2017 but costs have increased greatly since the project was first bid in 2019.
+The Kanouse Playground was originally funded in FY 2019 but costs have increased greatly since the project was first bid.
 It has been bid 3 times.

 Additionally, the County will cancel the 2021 project for Zufall to renovate the 2nd floor for client services.
 This project has been funded through the CDBG CV allocation the county received.
-FY 2021 funding from this project will be in part used for the Kanouse Playground project.
+FY 2021 funding from the Zufall project will be, in part, used for the Kanouse Playground project.
+Funds were reallocated to several other activities in 2021 that are not substantial amendments but reflected herein.
 Remaining funds will be reallocated to the Housing Rehabilitation program.